 - Reduction in time spent in social activities

-A program that is specifically dedicated to treating mental health issues in children can be extremely helpful for treating your child’s depression.
-An outpatient or day treatment program like at Ascent can help your child learn better coping strategies, learn how to identify and manage their emotions better, and help them learn more appropriate interaction behaviors.
+A treatment center that is specifically dedicated to treating mental health issues in children can be extremely helpful for treating your child’s depression.
+An outpatient or day treatment clinic like at Ascent can help your child learn better coping strategies, learn how to identify and manage their emotions better, and help them learn more appropriate interaction behaviors.
 Through a combination of different therapeutic approaches, your child can overcome their depression.

 At Ascent, we understand that each child and their family are unique individuals that require their own specialized needs.
-Our treatment staff is composed of compassionate professionals who are truly dedicated to the overall wellbeing of each child in need.
-We work hard to enhance the social, emotional, cognitive, and physical health needs of all children enrolled in our programs.
+Our treatment staff is composed of compassionate professionals who are truly dedicated to the overall well-being of each child in need.
+We work hard to enhance the social, emotional, cognitive, and physical health needs of all children enrolled in our treatment center and mental health clinic.
 Additionally, we strive to promote hopefulness and independence.
 While your child is in our care we will do everything we can to make sure they get the most effective and appropriate care possible.

 Treatment Options for Childhood Depression at Ascent Children’s Health Services

 Once your child has been referred to our health center for their depression, a comprehensive evaluation will be conducted to determine your child’s overall mental health status and any other medical issues they may have.
 The results of the assessment will be used to prepare an individualized treatment plan that will specifically target your child’s needs.
 This will ensure that they receive the most appropriate level of care.
 Different approaches will be used to address your child’s depression and will most likely include a combination of medication and psychotherapy.